itsamrit/itsamrit/README.md

 502 gateway i,e port forwardeed but server not started run the server

-Either commpose independt using docker or devcontainer make local environt.
+NEVER EVER :Either commpose independt using docker or devcontainer make local environt.
 Dont compsose using devocntainer error in habitica

+Github codespace extension : ALows to use localhost i,e 127.0.0.1. but direct codespaces doest allows port to be localhost